monerodocs/md/docs/interacting/monerod/overview.md

 In fact, you can connect to a remote `monerod` instance provided by a semi-trusted 3rd party.
 Such 3rd party will not be able to steal your funds.
 This is very handy for learning and experimentation.

-However, there are privacy and reliability implications to using remote, untrusted node.
+However, there are privacy and reliability implications to using a remote, untrusted node.
 For any real business **you should be running your own full node**.

 ## Data directory